MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/self-service.md

 ## Create read-only library shares

 1. Create a shared folder to store resources.
 The folder will include read-only library shares for private clouds, and user data paths for self-service user roles.
 We recommend that you create the folder near your default library share so that it's easy to access when you're managing the library.
-For example C:\ApplicationData\Virtual Machine Manager Cloud Resources.
+For example, C:\ApplicationData\Virtual Machine Manager Cloud Resources.
 2. In the shared folder, create a folder to store the \ApplicationFrameworks resources in case you want to use them.
-For example C:\ApplicationData\Virtual Machine Manager Cloud Resources\ApplicationFrameworks.
+For example, C:\ApplicationData\Virtual Machine Manager Cloud Resources\ApplicationFrameworks.
 Share the folder so that you can add it as a library share.
     >[!NOTE]
     > The shared folder can't be in the default library share path.
 You can't add a library share that's in the path of an existing library share.
 3. Copy the \ApplicationFrameworks folder from the default library share to the share you created for private cloud resources.
 4. Add the share to the VMM library.
 In **Library** > **Library Server** > **Add Library Share**, select each shared folder you want to add to the library.
 Verify that the share is added in **Library Servers**.
-5. To add the read-only share to a private clouds open VMs and Services > clouds, and select the private cloud you want to update.
+5. To add the read-only share to a private cloud, open VMs and Services > clouds, and select the private cloud you want to update.
 6. In the cloud, select **Folder** > **Properties** > **Library** > **Read-only library shares** > **Add**.

 ## Enable self-service users to share resources

-To enable self-service users with the Author action to share resources they create, you need to create a folder to store shared resources and then enable resource sharing for the self-service user role.
+To enable self-service users with the Author action to share resources they create, you need to create a folder to store shared resources, and then enable resource sharing for the self-service user role.

 ### Create a folder to share user resources